 Number of coronavirus cases rises to 43, three-year-old from Kerala among those infected

 "We are sending detailed guidelines to all states on ways to contain the coronavirus.
 We have asked states to strengthen laboratories and manpower to effectively deal with the coronavirus and form early rapid action teams," Vardhan told reporters.
-Asserting that the government is prepared to deal with the outbreak, he stressed on the need for coordinated action between departments and agencies for activities such as contact tracing, community surveillance, hospital management, identification of isolation wards, ensuring adequate personal protection equipment and masks and risk communication for mass awareness.
+Asserting that the government is prepared to deal with the outbreak, he stressed on the need for coordinated action between departments and agencies for activities such as contact tracing, community surveillance, hospital management and ensuring adequate personal protection equipment and masks.

 A total of 8,74,708 international passengers from 8,255 flights have been screened at airports till now with 1,921 passengers identified as symptomatic, the ministry said.
 Of these, 177 have been hospitalised, 33,599 passengers are under observation and 21,867 passengers have completed their observation period.
 Of the 3,003 samples tested for COVID-19, 43 were positive and 2,694 samples returned negative results.
 The results of the other tests are awaited.
-The ministry appealed to people to clearly reveal their travel history and fill the details in self-declaration forms properly.

-An estimated 110,041 people from more than 90 countries have tested positive for coronavirus that has killed 3,825 people.
-In the Kerala town of Kochi, officials said the three-year-old child who tested positive for coronavirus and its parents landed at the Cochin International Airport Limited at 6 am on March 7 from Italy.
-They underwent thermal screening and the child was detected with symptoms of the disease.
-The family was immediately referred to the isolation ward of the Kalamassery Medical College Hospital, they said.
+Underlining the Centre's preparedness to deal with COVID-19, Union Minister for Chemicals and Fertilisers D V Sadananda Gowda said in Bengaluru that there was sufficient stock of Active Pharmaceutical Ingredients (API), need to make medicines, for the next three months.

 The coronavirus scare cast a shadow over Holi on Tuesday in large parts of north India with many people cancelling their celebrations.
-In Kerala, notwithstanding the scare and strict government guidelines, lakhs of women took part in the famous "Attukal Pongala" festival.
-Preparing 'pongala' (sweet offering) is part of the all-women ritual of the annual festival of the Attukal Bhahavathy Temple here, popularly known as the "Women's Sabarimala."
+In Kerala, notwithstanding the scare and strict government guidelines, lakhs of women took part in the famous "Attukal Pongala" festival, an all-women ritual at the Attukal Bhahavathy Temple here.
 Unlike previous years, women devotees, including children and elders, could be seen wearing face masks while preparing the offering, as a precautionary measure in the wake of the virus outbreak..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)